futoin/web/docs/microservices/ccm.md

 As you can see, calling remote FutoIn Services is as simple as calling a local function.

 ## Standard native CCM API

-The native API has the following standard members:
+The native API has the following standard members.

 Simple CCM: